certbot/certbot/docs/contributing.rst

 There are a few existing classes that may be beneficial while developing a new `~letsencrypt.client.interfaces.IInstaller`.
-Installer's aimed to reconfigure UNIX servers may use Augeas for configuration parsing and can inherit from `~.AugeasConfigurator` class to handle much of the interface.
-Installers that are unable to use Augeas may still use the `~.Reverter` class to handle configuration checkpoints and rollback.
+Installers aimed to reconfigure UNIX servers may use Augeas for configuration parsing and can inherit from `~.AugeasConfigurator` class to handle much of the interface.
+Installers that are unable to use Augeas may still find the `~.Reverter` class helpful in handling configuration checkpoints and rollback.

 Display